KailaniBailey/CISCO-Cyber-Security/Module 1: Introduction to Cybersecurity/1.2.2 The Cube/README.md

 **Transmission** refers to data traveling between information systems (data *in transit*).

-# The Security Measures Used to Protect Data
+## The Security Measures Used to Protect Data
 **Awareness, training and education** are the measures put in place by an organization to ensure that users are knowledgeable about potential security threats and the actions they can take to protect information systems.

+**Technology** refers to the software and hardware-based solutions designed to protect information systems such as firewalls, which continuously monitor your network in search of possible malicious incidents.

+**Policy and procedure** refers to the administrative controls that provide a foundation for how an organization implements information assurance, such as incident response plans and best practice guidelines.